andrew/ultimate-awesome/README.md

 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [Awesome-Clean-Code-Resources](https://github.com/abiodunjames/Awesome-Clean-Code-Resources) - An awesome curated list of clean code posts, books and videos.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
-- [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
-Updated weekly.
 - [awesome-es](https://github.com/UESTC404/awesome-es) - 电子科技大学软件学院本科阶段计算机体系结构学习&嵌入式开发的公开课/书籍/Blog/资料整理.
+- [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
+- [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-open-source-systems](https://github.com/ishanvyas22/awesome-open-source-systems) - :sunglasses: A curated list of awesome Free Open Source Softwares(FOSS).
-- [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.